Ponte nelle Alpi

 Ponte nelle Alpi (English: Bridge into the Alps, Venetian: Pont) is a comune (municipality) in the Province of Belluno in the Italian region Veneto, located about 80 km north of Venice and about 8 km northeast of Belluno.

 Ponte nelle Alpi borders the following municipalities: Belluno, Alpago, Longarone, Soverzene.

+Geography

+The municipal territory extends along both banks of the Piave River, with elevations ranging from 378 to 2,133 meters above sea level.

+Three distinct zones can be distinguished: